 Photo: computer programming code

-Stress-tested servers wouldn't be worth their salt without tight security, especially given the increasingly complex efforts of hackers to steal, destroy or leak sensitive information.
+Stress-tested servers wouldn't be worth their salt without tight security, especially given the increasingly sophisticated efforts of hackers to steal, destroy, or leak sensitive information.

-Security breaches can be stressful, destabilize your business or organization, and cause immense damage to the server you spent money and time on perfecting.
-Trenton Systems stays abreast of the latest security technologies to ensure that this doesn't happen.
+Security breaches can be stressful, destabilize your business or organization, and cause immense damage to the server you spent time and money on perfecting.
+Trenton Systems stays abreast of the latest cybersecurity trends and technologies to ensure that this doesn't happen.

-We constantly monitor for the latest security updates, and our engineers implement solutions quickly, whether related to our customizable BIOS, firmware, Intel's Manageability Engine or other technologies.
+We constantly monitor for the latest security updates, and our engineers implement solutions quickly, whether with regard to our customizable BIOS, firmware, Intel's Management Engine (IME), and other technologies.

 As always, customers may request additional security enhancements to fit their needs.
 Take a look at how Trenton Systems helped a military prime meet a United States Department of Defense security requirement here.

 In addition, feel free to reach out to us with any questions and concerns about improving the security of your Trenton rugged server.

-Stress-testing is a complex process that involves taking a rugged server and pushing it to its limits to ensure durability, reliability and security.
-Improperly stress-tested systems are at risk of failing physically and not meeting required military and industrial standards.
+Stress-testing is a complex process that involves taking a rugged server and pushing it to its limits to ensure durability, reliability, and security.
+Improperly stress-tested systems are at risk of failing during operation and not meeting required military and industrial standards.
 When lives and national security are at stake, this is unacceptable.

 Trenton Systems understands that its customers need a durable, reliable, and secure rugged server so that they can carry out their duties without fear, worry, and stress.
 Time and time again, Trenton has proven that its powerful military and industrial servers can withstand the test, and stress, of time.

-Whether operating inside of a tank or powering an extensive surveillance system, Trenton Systems takes stress-testing seriously so that you can get back to what's important.
+Whether operating inside a tank or powering an extensive surveillance system, Trenton Systems takes stress-testing seriously so that you can get back to what's important.